vasar-df/vails/README.md

 # vails
-A (pretty horrible) collection of shared utilities across Vasar Network
+A (pretty horrible) collection of shared utilities across Vasar